 - What are the options for reporting and getting help?

-For more detailed identification information as well as a description of the process used for investigations and decision-making, please see the handbook on the right side of this page.
+For more detailed identification information as well as a description of the process used for investigations and decision-making, please see the handbook below.

 Anti-Bullying / Anti-Harassment Board Policies